Git-haan/Web-Task-Manager/README.md

 1. **User-friendly Interface:** The interface is designed to be intuitive and easy to navigate, ensuring a seamless user experience.

-2. **Task Creation:** Users can quickly add new tasks with a title, description, and due date.
+2. **Task Creation:** Users can quickly add new tasks with a unqiue title.

-3. **Task Editing:** Easily edit existing tasks to update their title, description, or due date.

-4. **Task Deletion:** Remove unwanted tasks effortlessly to keep your task list clean and organized.
+3. **Task Deletion:** Remove unwanted tasks effortlessly to keep your task list clean and organized.

-5. **Task Filtering:** Sort tasks based on their due date to prioritize and manage your workload efficiently.
+4. **Task Storage:** Tasks are stored as retrievable data snippets.

 ## Installation/ Depoloyment

-To use the Web Task Manager, simply clone the repository Please visit: https://grand-aspiring-push.glitch.me/ to see the deployed version
+To use the Web Task Manager, simply clone the repository.
+Please visit: https://grand-aspiring-push.glitch.me/ to see the deployed version.